oeggy03/tp/docs/UserGuide.md

 * `START_DATETIME` and `END_DATETIME` must be in the format `DD-MM-YYYY HH:mm` where `DD` is the day, `MM` is the month, `YYYY` is the year and `HH:mm` is the time in 24-hour notation.
-Note that If the start and/or end time's day is set between the last day of a month and the 31st of a month in months with fewer than 31 days, the date is valid and will be automatically adjusted to the final day of that month. <br>
+Note that if the start and/or end time's day is set between the last day of a month and the 31st of a month in months with fewer than 31 days, the date is valid and will be automatically adjusted to the final day of that month. <br>